 If you have any questions about paying out of pocket, please contact One Stop by phone at (619) 260-2700 or by email at [email protected].

 Students utilizing third-party payment are still responsible for making sure payment is made in full by the first day of class.
 Accounts with balances after the official payment due date may be subject to course cancellations or holds during the semester; holds can prevent upcoming registration, graduation, or obtaining transcripts.
 If a third party will be paying for some or all of your tuition, the third party has a couple of options to take.

 Checks can be mailed to the following address:

-To assist with this process, your Program Coordinator can assist with the process by preparing an itemized statement, providing a degree plan, and/or preparing a letter for your company.
+To assist this process, your Program Coordinator can help with the process by preparing an itemized statement, providing a degree plan, and/or preparing a letter for your company.
 Examples of third-party payers include your employer or a scholarship organization.

 Students that need an itemized statement of courses for a given term can submit the Itemized Statement Request form.

 Below is a list of significant dates regarding the registration process, payment deadlines, and other important academic and program deadlines.

 Summer 2023 Dates & Deadlines

 |Application Deadline||April 10, 2023|